Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Introduction

-Researchers have focused on addressing the technical challenges of automatically monitoring patient's exercises using sensors and machine learning \cite{lee2019learning,webster2014systematic}.
-In addition, prior work has evaluated artificial intelligence (AI) and robotic exercise coaches with a few design variables (e.g. the effect of physical embodiment \cite{fasola2013socially}, matching the style of interaction with user's personality \cite{tapus2008user}), and shown a positive impact on patient's engagement and motivation \cite{swift2015effects,gockley2006encouraging}.
-However, even if prior work has demonstrated the feasibility of specific functionalities of AI and robotic exercise coaches, it is still challenging to adopt these systems broadly \cite{pripfl2016results,winkle2018social,wilson2020challenges}. {These challenges include safety, clinical effectiveness, cost-effectiveness, usability \cite{riek2017healthcare}.
-With respect to usability, the focus of this paper,} prior work discusses a need of involving the target stakeholders in an early design phase \cite{winkle2018social,wilson2020challenges} to understand their perspectives on the real-world context and design AI and robotic coaches more acceptable in practice \cite{baillie2019challenges}.
+Researchers have focused on addressing the technical challenges of automatically monitoring patient's exercises using sensors and machine learning \cite{lee2019learning,tanguy2016computational}.
+In addition, prior work has evaluated AI and robotic exercise coaches with a few design variables (e.g. the effect of physical embodiment \cite{fasola2013socially}, matching the style of interaction with user's personality \cite{tapus2008user}), and shown a positive impact on patient's engagement and motivation \cite{swift2015effects,gockley2006encouraging}.
+However, even if prior work has demonstrated the feasibility of specific functionalities of AI and robotic exercise coaches, it is still challenging to adopt these systems broadly \cite{pripfl2016results,winkle2018social,wilson2020challenges}.
+These challenges include safety, clinical effectiveness, cost-effectiveness, usability \cite{riek2017healthcare}.
+In this paper, we primarily focus on the usability aspect.
+We build upon prior work that discusses the need of involving the target stakeholders in an early design phase \cite{winkle2018social,wilson2020challenges} to understand their perspectives on the real-world context and design AI and robotic coaches more acceptable in practice \cite{baillie2019challenges}.

-In this work, we describe {detailed design specifications and exploratory evaluations on an artificial intelligence (AI) and robotic coach that can monitor and guide post-stroke survivor's self-paced physical rehabilitation therapy.} Based on findings from interviews with therapists and post-stroke survivors, we designed and developed an AI and robotic exercise coach with six main functionalities: 1) planning, 2) initiating, 3) introducing a session, 4) monitoring and providing corrective feedback, 5) adapting the difficulty of a session, and 6) concluding a session.
-After developing a system, we evaluated the opinions of therapists and post-stroke survivors about using this system through questionnaires and interviews before and after showing videos of the system.
+In this work, we describe detailed design specifications and exploratory evaluations on an AI and robotic coach that can monitor and guide post-stroke survivor's self-paced physical rehabilitation therapy.
+Based on findings from interviews with therapists and post-stroke survivors, we designed and developed an AI and robotic exercise coach with six main functionalities: 1) planning, 2) initiating, 3) introducing a session, 4) monitoring and providing corrective feedback, 5) adapting the difficulty of a session, and 6) concluding a session.
+After developing a system, we evaluated the potential of this system with therapists and post-stroke survivors through questionnaires and interviews before and after showing video demonstrations of the system.